Skip to main content

 Using the autokitteh.activity Decorator

-The autokitteh.activity decorator allow you to mark a function so that it'll always run as activity.
+The autokitteh.activity decorator allow you to mark a function that must run as activity.
 This allows you to run function with arguments or return values that are not compatible with pickle.
+This is mostly useful when performing IO.

 note